Partners

 The general objective of the European Algae Biomass Association (EABA) is to promote mutual interchange and cooperation in the field of biomass production and use, including biofuel uses and all other utilisations.
 It aims at creating, developing, and maintaining solidarity and links between its Members and at defending their interests at the European and international levels.
 Its main target is to act as a catalyst for fostering synergies among scientists, industrialists, and decision-makers in order to promote the development of research, technology, and industrial capacities in the field of Algae.

-Norwegian Seaweed Association (NSA)
+Norwegian Seaweed Cluster (NSC)

 World Wildlife Fund